Skills Development

 Mastering the Erne & Around-the-Post (ATP) Shots

-These advanced techniques turn defense into offense and add a dangerous weapon to your game.
+These techniques turn defense into offense and add a dangerous weapon to your game.

 ✅ Recognize when to execute an Erne—jumping outside the NVZ for an attack.